GuilhermeRossato/cortex-sensor-status-monitor/README.md

 ## Credits

-I developed this project as a learning experiment for my Computer Engineering course with the help of my Prof. Dr. Juliano D'Ornelas Benfica in April, 2018
+I (Guilherme Rossato) developed this project as a learning experiment for my Computer Engineering course with the help of my Prof. Dr. Juliano D'Ornelas Benfica in April, 2018